General

 The ability to rank evergreen content often depends on your SEO prowess.
 Not only should you create valuable content for your users, but you also need to do a lot of things on the backend.

-Among others, your evergreen pieces should be a part of a larger cluster.
+Among others, your evergreen content pieces should be a part of a larger cluster.
 The focus article should serve as the pillar page, with numerous satellite articles being linked to it.
 All these secondary pages would serve to prop up your evergreen posts and would further explain concepts that you couldn’t cover in the evergreen article.

 Having such an intricate structure is vital for boosting user engagement stats.
 In other words, people could use internal links to jump from a related topic to a related topic, spending more time on your site.
 All of this would send a powerful signal to Google, showing it that the content is highly useful to readers.